vikas-sachdeva/aws-journey/README.md

    - Cannot be stopped.
    - Reboot of the instance is possible.
    - Once instance is deleted, instance store volume is lost.
-   - Instance backed up instance store can not be stopped.
+   - Instance backed up by instance store can not be stopped.
    - If underlying hardware fails, data is lost.